dev4lyfe/LFL_Test/README.md

 I left the project structure more or less same apart from adding a subfolder to resources where I am storing all of the JSON files.
 I tried to follow the naming convention of writing member variables with an _ at the beginning.

 I chose the auto rotation polish task.

+Last bit of info - I found myself wishing that I had a more streamlined way of reading in the JSON info - I basically read it in in the start fnc of each relevant class, but found myself writing the same code a lot.
+That would be the first thing I would think about refactoring.